Looking for a Temporary Solution to Manage Your Public Records Requests?

 When your request volume starts to increase, how can you make sure no requests fall through the cracks?
 Many state and local governments start with a simple spreadsheet to track public records requests like the one available for download here.
-At GovQA, we’ve seen hundreds of spreadsheets like these – some better than others.
-We’ve compiled the elements that worked best for our customers (before their volume and complexity required our more robust solution).
-We hope this template is helpful; and when the volume or complexity of your requests outgrows this template, give us a call for next steps in your PRR journey!
-Or, click here to learn more about our solutions.

-Using the Excel Spreadsheet – Best Practices
+Using the Free Public Records Spreadsheet: Best Practices

-- Make it a habit to open this spreadsheet and update each request daily or more frequently as needed.
+- Make it a habit to open this spreadsheet template and update each request daily or more frequently as needed.

 - Use the processing columns to enter the current responsible party and notes as well as materials and time fees (where applicable).